There is one question that anyone who has ever seen a Grand Prix asks: How much does a Formula 1 car cost?

 Tyres are made from different compounds and are classified as hard, medium and soft among slick tyres for dry conditions.

 Pirelli is the official supplier of tyres for all the teams participating in the 2021 Formula 1 season.
 Each set of tyres will cost the team $2,000.

 And then there is the cooling system, the driver’s seat and the suspension, all of which cost a pile of money.

 Why are Formula 1 cars so expensive?

-How much does a F1 car cost?
-Well, for 14 million dollars you will get the components of a Formula 1 car.
+How much does an F1 car cost?
+Well, 14 million dollars will get the components of an average Formula One car.
 You will have to put fuel in the tank to drive the car.

 However, the good news is that thanks to the FIA Technical Regulations, the fuel used in an F1 car has to be similar to the fuel we all buy at the petrol station.

-The cost of an F1 car is a closely guarded secret among constructors.
+The cost of an F1 car is a closely guarded secret among racing teams.
 That is not only because of the competition but also because of the limit on expenses imposed by the FIA.

-It is virtually impossible to account for the people-hours that go into the research, design and testing of each component of the car.
+It is virtually impossible to account for the people-hours that go into the research, design and testing of each important component of the car.
 That makes putting an exact price on an F1 car difficult.

 |Car Component||Approximate Cost USD|